5 Culture Trends for Healthcare Companies

 Ensure all employees, including your frontline employees (see Culture Trend #3), have flexibility to take time off and adjust their schedules and workloads as needed to fit their unique situations.
 And when they do, leaders and teams should be supportive.
 Flexible scheduling, location flexibility (when possible), and job sharing can provide flexibility in ways that are important to healthcare workers.

-recognise leaders and team members when they provide and facilitate flexibility for employees, and use recognition to connect and build community when employees aren’t in the office.
+Recognise leaders and team members when they provide and facilitate flexibility for employees, and use recognition to connect and build community when employees aren’t in the office.

 Culture Trend #2: Employees are looking for empathy—with action.